-A. Honors College students who enter as freshmen must take HON 105, 106, 201, 301, 401, 495, and 496 or their equivalents, equivalency to be determined by the Faculty Director of the Honors College.
-Students who enter the Honors College after the first semester of the freshman year are required to take a course program modified according to the time spent in the College.
+A. Honors College students who enter as first-year students must take HON 105, 106, 201, 301, 401, 495, and 496 or their equivalents.
+Students shall take both HON 105 and 106 in the first year.
+HON 201, HON 301, and HON 401 are to be taken in their numerical order during the three subsequent years.
+Students may take only one Honors College seminar in a given semester, and one seminar during an academic year.
+Students who enter the Honors College after the first semester of their first year are required to follow a modified course program according to the time spent in the College.
 (Those entering as sophomores, for example, must take HON 105 and 106 or substitute equivalent courses.)